rainysaturday/coding-agent/README.md

 ### Adding New Tools

+See **004-bash.md** through **016-tool-result-context.md** for tool implementation patterns.

-1. Implement the tool in `implementation/tools/tools.go`
+1. Implement the tool in `implementation/tools/`
 2. Add the tool definition to `buildTools()` in `implementation/agent/agent.go`
 3. Add the tool description to `buildSystemPrompt()` in `implementation/agent/agent.go`
-4. Update this README with the new tool documentation
+4. Update the requirements documentation

 ### Adding Requirements